Emergency Dentist in Barrie

 What Is a Dental Emergency?

 Dental emergencies vary in their urgency, from sudden intense tooth pain to some needing immediate treatment, such as an emergency root canal.
 In certain instances, an examination at our emergency dental clinic may be necessary to pinpoint the problem.
 But, sharp and severe tooth pain is one indication that you need to visit your dentist as soon as possible.

 If you experience other symptoms like unstoppable bleeding, chest pain and dizziness, shortness of breath or if you pass out you should seek immediate treatment at an emergency room in a hospital because these symptoms are potentially life threatening.
 On the other hand, other dental emergencies, although not as immediately dangerous, could still leave a lasting impact on your smile.
 These may require specialized emergency dental care like root canals, extractions, or oral surgery.
 Other dental emergencies may not be so serious but still can have a lasting impact on your smile, requiring emergency dental treatment like root canals, extractions or oral surgery.
-We are your Emergency Dentist Barrie, offering same day emergency appointments and treatments, ensuring that you receive the essential care you need.
+We are your 24 hour Emergency Dentist in Barrie, offering same day emergency appointments and treatments, ensuring that you receive the essential care you need.
 As your emergency dentist, whether you are in Barrie, Innisfil, Collingwood, Orillia, or Midland, we’re committed to providing you with quick and effective solutions during your dental emergencies.